hzrki/star/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-MovieStarPlanet Tools This repository contains a collection of tools for interacting with MovieStarPlanet (MSP), a popular online social game.
+This repository contains a collection of tools for interacting with MovieStarPlanet (MSP), a popular online social game.
 The tools are implemented in C# and allow users to automate various tasks within the game.
 Below is an overview of the available tools and their functionalities.

-Features The tools included in this repository provide the following functionalities:

 <p align="right">(<a href="#readme-top">back to top</a>)</p>